Vela incident

+The Vela incident was an atmospheric nuclear explosion that occurred on 22 September 1979, near the South African territory of Prince Edward Islands in the Indian Ocean, roughly midway between Africa and Antarctica.
+This explosion is widely believed to have been an undeclared test of an Israeli nuclear weapon on the ocean surface, carried out with assistance from South Africa.
+Initially detected as a double flash of light by an American Vela Hotel satellite, further meteorological satellite, hydroacoustic, and radionuclide data support the event's identification as an atmospheric nuclear explosion.

+In 1980, US President Jimmy Carter wrote in his diary, "We have a growing belief among our scientists that the Israelis did indeed conduct a nuclear test explosion in the ocean near the southern end of Africa."
+Experts have suggested the weapon tested was a neutron bomb and/or nuclear artillery round, and that Israel may have carried out other nuclear tests.

+It is the second most recent atmospheric nuclear explosion in history, preceding China's Operation 21-716 test in 1980.
+If conducted by Israel, it was in contravention of Israel's 1964 ratification of the Partial Nuclear Test Ban Treaty.

+The previous 41 double flashes detected by the Vela satellites were caused by atmospheric nuclear tests.
+Some traces of potential nuclear fallout were detected in Australia but not New Zealand.
+Some information about the event remains classified by the United States government.
+Its Department of Defense initially suggested a combination of phenomena such as lightning and a meteoroid hitting the satellite.

 Detection

 Two Vela 5A/B satellites in a clean room.
 The two satellites are separated after launch.

 The "double flash", then dubbed the South Atlantic flash, was detected on 22 September 1979, at 00:53 UTC, by the American Vela satellite OPS 6911 (also known as Vela 10 and Vela 5B), which carried various sensors designed to detect nuclear explosions that contravened the Partial Nuclear Test Ban Treaty (assuming that it was done by a signatory).

-(Note: Israel and South Africa were both were parties to the treaty.)
+(Note: Israel and South Africa were both parties to the treaty.)

 As well as being able to detect gamma rays, X-rays, and neutrons, the satellite also contained two silicon solid-state bhangmeter sensors that could detect the dual light flashes associated with an atmospheric nuclear explosion: the initial brief, intense flash, followed by a second, longer flash.